 Some clients inquire about the typical translation delivery times because they are trying to meet their own deadlines.
 Not all translations are urgent by nature, but many clients believe that the best translation companies have the fastest turnaround; and freelance translators find it more profitable to craft translations as fast and accurately as possible.
 Expected translation times can, however, fluctuate depending on the individual, and many other factors.

 What is the average translation speed?

 The general rule of thumb tells us that a professional human translator should be able to translate up to 2000 words a day while upholding quality standards.

-If the document is particularly complex, the productivity tends to decline to 1500 words.
+If the document is particularly complex, the productivity tends to decrease to around 1500 words.
 If the topic is simple and particularly familiar to the translator, they can bash out roughly 3000 words.

-Determining how many hours does it take to translate 1000 words is therefore a pointless math exercise if we don't have all the facts available.
+Determining how many hours it takes to translate 1000 words is therefore a pointless math exercise if we don't have all the facts available.

 How many hours does it take to translate 1000 words?

 To get to the bottom of the question, we have estimated translation times that we think could work for most translation projects.
 Based on realistic translation speed and output expectations for human translators, the average turnaround times should be as follows: